fatso83/razor-cli/README.md

 them in sync.

-The basic interface is just to be able to use this as part of a build pipeline, possibly being wrapped by other build tools (NPM, Gulp, Grunt, ...).
+The basic interface is just to be able to use this as part of a build pipeline.
+A basic wrapper to be able to use this with [Node is in place](https://github.com/fatso83/razor-cli-node).

 ## Usage